|

 houses the laptop's power supply.
 Very much intended to hide the chaos

 of cables.
 The desk also incorporates two secret compartments.
+The top is edge banded with Satinwood and has

 a Boxwood and Ebony inlay splitting the book-matched Walnut.
 All the